 As noted in How to View a Solar Eclipse Safely, looking directly at the Sun is unsafe except during the brief total phase of a solar eclipse (“totality”), when the Moon entirely blocks the Sun’s bright face, which will happen only within the narrow path of totality.
-To find out whether your home or any other specific location is within the path, see Xavier Jubier's Google Map, which supports zooming in to street level.
+To find out whether your home or any other specific location is within the path of totality on April 8, 2024, see Xavier Jubier's Google Map, which supports zooming in to street level.

 Instructions for safe use of solar filters/viewers (see also How to View a Solar Eclipse Safely):

 - Always inspect your solar filter before use; if scratched, punctured, torn, or otherwise damaged, discard it.
 Read and follow any instructions printed on or packaged with the filter.

 - If you normally wear eyeglasses, keep them on.
 Put your eclipse glasses on over them, or hold your handheld viewer in front of them.

 - Stand still and cover your eyes with your eclipse glasses or solar viewer before looking up at the bright Sun.
 After looking at the Sun, turn away and remove your filter — do not remove it while looking at the Sun.

 - Do not look at the uneclipsed, partially eclipsed, or annularly eclipsed Sun through an unfiltered camera, telescope, binoculars, or other optical device.

 - Similarly, do not look at the Sun through a camera, a telescope, binoculars, or any other optical device while using your eclipse glasses or handheld solar viewer — the concentrated solar rays could damage the filter and enter your eye(s), causing serious injury.